Overview

 Adopt a Low-glycemic Diet

-This is one of the interventions used by [Bredesen2014 🕮 ].
-This is important because Alzheimer's disease is sometimes referred to as "Diabetes of the Brain."
+A low-glycemic diet is one of the interventions used by [Bredesen2014 🕮 ].
+This diet is suggested because Alzheimer's disease is sometimes called "Diabetes of the Brain."
 The low-glycemic diet helps reduce insulin resistance.

 Add Medium-chain Triglycerides to Diet

 This is one of the interventions used by [Bredesen2014 🕮 ].
-Medium-chain triglycerides are processed differently by the body, and tend to promote thermogenesis and provide the brain with ketone bodies to use as an alternate fuel in the case of "Diabetes of the Brain".
-Dr. Weyrich recommends a trial of the prescription-only medical food Go to AxonaAxona (caprylidene) or else integrating MCT oil or coconut oil into the daily diet.
-The medical food Axona can be prescribed by Dr. Weyrich.
+Medium-chain triglycerides are processed differently by the body, promote thermogenesis, and provide the brain with ketone bodies to use as an alternate fuel in the case of "Diabetes of the Brain."
+Dr. Weyrich recommends a trial of the prescription-only medical food Go to AxonaAxona (caprylidene) or integrating MCT oil or coconut oil into the daily diet.
+Dr. Weyrich can prescribe the medical food Axona.

 Adopt a Low-grain Diet

-This is one of the interventions used by [Bredesen2014 🕮 ].
-This is important because many grains are high in carbohydrates, and may contain gluten, which may aggravate auto-immune conditions that may lead to neurodegeneration [Perlmutter2013].
+A low-grain Diet is one of the interventions used by [Bredesen2014 🕮 ].
+This diet is suggested because many grains are high in carbohydrates and contain gluten, which may aggravate auto-immune conditions that may lead to neurodegeneration [Perlmutter2013].

 Adopt a Low-Inflammatory Diet